sci-comp/Sky3D/README.md

 ## Feedback is welcome.
 ------------------------------------

-## Donwload beta2 GDScript

-> git clone --single-branch --branch Beta2 https://github.com/7leodev/UniversalSky.git

 ## Install:
 - Clone or download the repository.
 - Create a folder called addons in your project.
-- Download the repository and copy and paste the folders "jc.godot.universal-sky-common" and "jc.godot.universal-sky" into that folder.
+- Download the repository and copy and paste the folders "jc.godot.universal-sky-common" and "jc.godot.time-of-day" or "jc.godot.time-of-day-mono" into that folder.
+- Build the project in the mono version.
 - Go to Project -> Project Settings -> Plugins and activate the plugin.